ishnaxd/ibex_docker/README.md

 ### pls make sure to stop codespace after use as there are only limites hrs codespace can run for free!!

+files to be changed for nnom:
+simulator_control.vs present in shared->rtl (already updated in docker) also replace the common and nnom with v2 github in their respective repo.
+## make sure too change path in common.mk
+run.sh also (updated in docker)